UM-PEPL/HallThruster.jl/docs/src/collisions.md

 end
 ```

 The above advice works identically for defining your own `ExcitationModel`, with the sole exception that `ExcitationReaction` objects do not have a `product` field.
+Similarly, we can define our own `ElectronNeutralModel`, noting that `ElasticCollision`s do not have an `energy` field or a `product` field.
+We would also not need to define `maximum_charge_state` for an `ElectronNeutralModel`.